chettrick/stm32cubef4/Projects/STM32F412G-Discovery/Applications/USB_Device/HID_Standalone/readme.txt

  - Finally click to select "Allow this device to wake the computer" check box.

 The function GetPointerData() is responsible to move the mouse cursor automatically, which can be easily customized (square, circle...).
-In this application the cursor is moving forward and backward in an infinite loop.
+Use Joystick to move the mouse Cursor.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from